 Editor's Note: This story originally appeared on Living on the Cheap.

-With fall in the air, your thoughts may turn to what needs to be done to your home before winter sets in.
-Many tasks are done much more easily while the weather is still nice.
+With fall almost in the air, your thoughts may turn to what needs to be done to your home before winter sets in.
+Many tasks are done much more easily when the weather is still nice.

 Plus, taking care of routine maintenance tasks now can save you aggravation and money down the road.